lchen456/GooglePayAPI/README.md

 ### CheckoutActivity.java
 This is where user activity happens!
 In the `onCreate` method, we initialize all the views, including the Google Pay button.
 Then we check if client isReadyToPay().
 If so, the Google Pay Payment shows up.
+We have a boolean that checks if the purple theme is bought--and if it is then when the user presses 'use' the background will change to purple.

 ### Brand Guidelines
 We need to use the branded Google Pay button.
 The Google Pay API page also talks about best practices for using Google Pay API such as having a confirmation screen, etc. We have decided to forego some of the screens.